Specialties

 - Describe symptoms and signs of unstable angina (CR3)

-- List investigations that should be performed in a patient with unstable angina and describe the expected findings (CR3)
+- Learn the investigations that should be performed in a patient with unstable angina and describe the expected findings (CR3)

 - Describe the management of unstable angina (CR3)

-- List indications for urgent cardiological intervention (CR3)
+- Learn the indications for urgent cardiological intervention (CR3)

 - Angina - Coronary Intervention